sajnanik/sajnanik.github.io/_posts/2022-04-21-Using-SSH-Keys.md

 ```
 cat ~/.ssh/id_rsa.pub
 ```
-**Using the Public Key in other remote servers:** To use the SSH key for authentication, you need to copy the public key to the remote server's `~/.ssh/authorized_keys` file.
-Copy the contents to your local computer on Notepad and create the same name file inside that directory in the destination server.
+**Using the Public Key in servers:** To use the SSH key for authentication, you need to copy the public key content to the remote server's authorized file content, which will be found at `~/.ssh/authorized_keys`.
+If the file does not exist, create one.
+Copy the contents of the public key to your local computer on Notepad and create a file named `authorized_keys` in the `~/.ssh/` directory.
+Paste the contents into it and your server will now accept the your private key which is paired with the public key you just authorized.

 **Make sure to delete the copied contents from your local computer.**

-**Protect Private Key:** Ensure that your private key (`id_rsa`) is stored securely on your Ubuntu server.
-Set proper permissions to the private key file to restrict access:
+Once you've added the public key to the authorized_keys file on the server for authentication, it's generally a good practice to keep the private key securely on the client machine and not store it on the server.
+The private key is meant to be kept secret and should only be accessible by the user who generated it.
+You can delete both id_rsa and id_rsa.pub files from the server.
+However, if you want to keep them in your server, make sure they are properly managed.

+**The private keys are paired to a user**
+When you created the keys, they were attached to the user which created the keys, normally being the sudo user.
+You will now, want to use your own user, instead of the sudo user, in order to track access management based on the user.

 ```
+# Change ownership of private and public key files, replace user:user with username
+sudo chown user:user ~/.ssh/id_rsa
+sudo chown user:user ~/.ssh/id_rsa.pub

+# Set restrictive permissions for the private key (Owner can read+write, group and others have no permissions)
 chmod 600 ~/.ssh/id_rsa

+# Set appropriate permissions for the public key (Ownser can read+write, group and others have read permission)
+chmod 644 ~/.ssh/id_rsa.pub
 ```
+**Login using the private keys**
 If you are using a SSH Terminal with GUI you can probably load the private key to make the connection to your server.
 Alternatively, you can use the code below to connect using a bare terminal.
 The -i specifies the location of the private key.

 ```